Luna5829/bloodthief-tas-mod/README.md

 4. after the game is open load up a level
 5. open the bloodthief settings, then navigate to the settings of the mod
 6. click the 4 buttons and set each individual thing, TAS file path is the inputs.tas, keybinds file path is the keybinds.json
-7. press [the keybind](#keybinds) to start the tas (the inputs file provided in the zip moves forwards at 20 speed using "precise" joystick inputs to zig-zag perfectly)
+7. press [the keybind](#keybinds) to start the tas (the inputs file provided in the zip moves forwards at ~20 speed using "precise" joystick inputs to zigzag perfectly)
 ***
 # Keybinds
 - `[ (Left Bracket)`: advances a single frame (pauses if not already paused).